On the Benefits of Semi-Supervised Test Case Generation for Simulation Models: GenClu - Test Suite Generation Approach with Clustering

+In this section, we will introduce our proposed test suite generation framework called GenClu.
+Different from the other approaches based on evolutionary algorithms and fully supervised approaches that require labeling \textbf{ all} candidates, GenClu only needs to label \textbf{ a few} candidates by (a) clustering the unlabeled examples, (b) using a simulator, labeling a few examples per cluster, and (c) sharing the fitness values around the local cluster.

-Figure~\ref{fig:clustering} shows an overall framework of our proposed clustering approach.
-In stark difference to the above methods, instead of finding the optimal solution in multiple iterations, GenClu's clustering approach does all its work in just in one iteration: \bi \item Assuming the manifold assumption of \S\ref{se}, GenClu grousp a large number of candidates into small clusters (based on their independent attributes).
-For that clustering, we use a recursive FASTMAP clustering algorithm~\cite{faloutsos1995fastmap, platt2005fastmap}. \item Then we can find the best group of candidates by simulating only one representative from each cluster. \ei
+Figure~\ref{fig:clustering} shows \revised{the} overall framework of our proposed clustering approach.
+In stark difference to the methods described in the last section, instead of finding the optimal solution in multiple iterations, GenClu's clustering approach does all its work in just one iteration: \bi \item First, we generate test case candidates, at random, as follows.
+Given knowledge of the min/max values of each attribute, we pick at random from that range.
+As suggested by previous literature~\cite{matinnejad2018test}, the signals change their values in some set-points.
+We generate values in the range in those set-points, and those values will be the features of our clustering algorithms.
+Note that this process generates valid test case inputs, for which the test case output is unknown. \item Next, \revised{under} the manifold assumption of \S\ref{se}, GenClu \revised{groups} a large number of candidates into small clusters (based on their independent attributes).
+For that clustering, we use a recursive FASTMAP clustering algorithm~\cite{faloutsos1995fastmap, platt2005fastmap}. \item Then we can find the best group of candidates by simulating only one representative from each cluster.
+The output of our algorithms will be test cases that in the best group. \ei